mnot/I-D/web-proxy-desc/draft.md

 as a "WPD proxy" that has additional requirements placed upon it, as well as upon those using it.

 WPD Proxies MUST support HTTP/2 {{I-D.ietf-httpbis-http2}} over TLS for connections from clients.
-Clients that cannot establish a HTTP/2 connection to a WPD proxy MUST consider that proxy "failed."
+Clients MUST use HTTP/2 over TLS to connect to a WPD proxy; if one cannot be established, the client MUST consider that proxy "failed."

 WPD Proxies MUST support forwarding requests with the "http" scheme {{RFC7230}}, and SHOULD support the CONNECT method, as specified in {{I-D.ietf-httpbis-http2}} Section 8.3.